An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

-In the second step, we check whether the identification would hold under the weaker conditions where we only have access to a positive distribution on $p(V)$. { This corresponds to confirming that for every $(N_i,O_i)$ in the identifying formula given by the ID Algorithm,\footnote{See (\ref{eqn:line-4}) in \cite{rrs20volume_id_arxiv}} } there is no district $D$ which has both $N_i$ and $O_i$ as parents; \cite{shpitser13cogsci} terms such districts, which violate this condition, {\it recanting districts}.\footnote{Note that in the special case where $D=\{V_i\}$ is a singleton, then $D$ will be a recanting district in $\G$ if and only if $N_i$ and $O_i$ have a common child in $\G^{ex}$.
-In this case $V_i$ is a `recanting witness' as defined in \cite{chen05ijcai}; see also \S \ref{sec:path-specific}, p.\pageref{page:recanting}.
+In the second step, we check whether the identification would hold under the weaker conditions where we only have access to a positive distribution on $p(V)$.
+This corresponds to (i) making sure that identification of every term in the identifying formula given by the ID Algorithm via the inductive application of Proposition 41.5 from the companion paper \citep{rrs21volume_id_arxiv} ensures that the splitting operation is applied to any $A_i \in A$ before any $N_i$ or $O_i$ (this ensures that the positivity requirement for Proposition 41.5 is met), and (ii) confirming that for every $(N_i,O_i)$, in the identifying formula given by the ID Algorithm\footnote{See Equation (\ref{eqn:line-4}) and subsequent discussion in \citep{rrs21volume_id_arxiv}.} there is no district $D$ which has both $N_i$ and $O_i$ as parents; \cite{shpitser13cogsci} terms such districts, which violate this condition, {\it recanting districts}.\footnote{Note that in the special case where $D=\{V_i\}$ is a singleton, then $D$ will be a recanting district in $\G$ if and only if $N_i$ and $O_i$ have a common child in $\G^{ex}$.
+In this case $V_i$ is a ``recanting witness'' as defined in \cite{chen05ijcai}; see also Section~ \ref{sec:path-specific}.
 Thus, when no hidden variables exist, the first step in (b) always succeeds; hence, as implied Lemma \ref{lem:basic}, identification fails if and only if there exists an $N_i$ and $O_i$ that have a common child.}

 A simple example of such a structure arises when there is an unobserved common cause of $M$ and $Y$, as shown in Figure \ref{fig:amyl}(b): though the four distributions $E[Y(n,o)]$ are identified given a four arm $(N,O)$ trial, the distributions for which $n\neq o$ are not identified solely given data on $(A,M,Y)$.
 This is because $M\leftarrow H \rightarrow Y$ forms a district and both $N$ and $O$ are parents of this district, hence it is recanting.